-To set up a post-tournament debrief, contact Coordinator of Education and Program Development Nicholas Carter at ncarter@dinomuseum.ca.
+To set up a post-tournament debrief, contact Museum Curator Dr. Emily Bamforth at curator@dinomuseum.ca.

 Extension Lesson:

 - Once the tournament has come to an end, work with your students to make your own class competition.
 This can involve any combination of animals you like, living or extinct.
 Dinosaurs, mammals, lizards, amphibians, fish, bugs, whatever your students think is neat!
 This can be a fun opportunity to learn about the diversity of life on Earth, and think about how animals that never met would have interacted with each other. - These brackets can be thematic (a certain type of animals) or ecosystem based (animals from a particular environment).
 Thematic bracket are a good way to dive into the details and diversity of a particular group of animals.
 Ecosystem based brackets can be used as an introduction to food chains and trophic levels. - The creation of brackets and outcomes can be an individual activity for each student or a class wide collaborative activity; - Make the brackets as a class, then each student gets to write one of the matches. - Or each student makes their own bracket and writes explanations for each of the wins.